A Spatio-Temporal Dirichlet Process Mixture Model on Linear Networks for Crime Data: Application

-We fitted the model given by Equation (\ref{full_likelihood}) to the data described in Section \ref{Data} using Algorithm \ref{alg:alg1}.
-The estimated parameters are summarized in Table \ref{tab:posterior_w}.
-For robbery, the space and time range parameters are about 545$m$ and 0.14 (roughly 3 months and 11 days) respectively, indicating that 95\% of observed points lie within approximately circles of 2$\times$545$m$ and temporal intervals of 6 months and 22 days.
-For theft, the space and time range parameters are about 563$m$ and 0.142 (roughly 3 months and 12 days).
-Accordingly, 95\% of observed points fall within circles of 2$\times$563$m$ and within temporal intervals of 6 months and 24 days.
+For robbery, the space and time range parameters are about 569$m$ and 0.149 (roughly 3 months and 18 days) respectively, indicating that 95\% of observed points lie within approximately circles of 2$\times$569$m$ and temporal intervals of 7 months.
+For theft, the space and time range parameters are about 552$m$ and 0.141 (roughly 3 months and 12 days).
+Accordingly, 95\% of observed points fall within circles of 2$\times$552$m$ and within temporal intervals of 6 months and 24 days.
 With this information at hand, we can delineate the spatio-temporal structure and behavior of our crime data.
 These estimates align with the observation that both types of crime exhibit temporal concentration in two seasonal quarters—Q2 and Q3, which correspond to the summer and fall months.
-Additionally, the findings suggest that the spatial diameter of each crime cluster is approximately 1.1 kilometers, with theft clusters being slightly more dispersed than robbery clusters.
+Additionally, the findings suggest that the spatial diameter of each crime cluster is approximately 1.1 kilometers, with robbery clusters being slightly more dispersed than theft clusters.